-SB622 by Senator Brandes was temporarily postponed in its first committee stop this week the Senate Infrastructure and Security committee, and was placed on the agenda for the same committee on April 9th and was again temporarily postponed.
-The bill still has 3 committee stops ahead of it with time running out.
+SB622 by Senator Brandes was temporarily postponed in its first committee stop in the Senate Infrastructure and Security committee, and was placed on the agenda for the same committee on April 9th and was again temporarily postponed.
+The bill still has 3 committee stops ahead of it so is likely dead for this session.

-4. DRIVING WHILE DISTRACTED HEADED TO HOUSE & SENATE FLOOR SB76/HB107 IN WEEK 8
+4. DRIVING WHILE DISTRACTED PASSES BOTH CHAMBERS AND BOUNCES BACK TO HOUSE WITH LIMITED HANDS-FREE PROVISIONS SB76/HB107 IN WEEK 8

 The bill additional provides that only in the event of a crash involving death or personal injury may specified forms of evidence be used to establish whether a violation of the prohibition has occurred.
 Also, a person who is issued their first offense may elect to participate in a distracted driving safety program.

-HB107 by Representative Toledo passed its second and final committee stop the House State Affairs committee and scheduled to be up on the House floor on April 23rd.
-With the amendments that the Senate has made, the House bill is now very similar to the Senate version.
-The House bill requires a law enforcement officer who detains a driver for a violation of the ban on texting to inform the driver of their right to decline a search of their communications device.
+HB107 by Representative Toledo passed the House floor on April 23rd.
+With the amendments that the Senate has made, the House bill is similar to the Senate version.
+The Senate took up the House bill on April 25th and passed it with an amendment to prohibit the use of a wireless communications device in a handheld manner within school and work zones.
+The bill also requires a law enforcement officer who detains a driver for a violation of the ban on texting to inform the driver of their right to decline a search of their communications device.
 Additionally, the bill prohibits the officer from: